wangchuktashi/Group-41.-WatchChain/README.md

 WatchChain is a blockchain-based watch authentication and ownership tracking system built using Ethereum smart contracts and a web interface.
 The project allows manufacturers, retailers, service centres, and owners to securely manage luxury watch records on the blockchain.
+The project uses Ethereum smart contracts with the Sepolia testnet for development and testing.

 The system uses NFTs (ERC-721 tokens) to represent watches and stores ownership, service history, and authenticity data permanently on-chain.